 - Tools to identify older adults at-risk of fragility fractures in primary care settings

-Areas of teaching expertise include electro-physical agents in physiotherapy and motor function and occupational health.
+Areas of teaching expertise include research methods, electro-physical agents in physiotherapy, and motor function and occupational health.

 Selected Peer Reviewed Publications